SuperOfficeDocs/crmscript/docs/api-reference/classes/NSListAgent/GetCountryList.md

 so.topic: reference
 ---

-Gets a vector of Country objects.
+Gets a vector of NSCountry objects.

 **Parameters:**
  - **countryIds** The identifiers of the NSCountry objects